 Under the extraordinary circumstances brought on by the pandemic, traditional intranets revealed themselves to be sorely lacking.
 They couldn't effectively broadcast the trusted, valid, up-to-date information that employees need in order to remain safe, secure, and productive.
-Traditionally, that wasn't what they were designed to do.
+Traditionally, that simply wasn't what they were designed to do.

 Going forward, that all has to change.

 1. Today's best intranet platforms must have the ability to communicate instantly with all employees.

-Covid-19 revealed the deficiencies of many companies in regard to their ability to immediately and effectively share information with a suddenly dispersed workforce.
+Covid-19 revealed the deficiencies of many companies regarding their ability to immediately and effectively share information with a suddenly dispersed workforce.
 The result has been a changed focus for corporate intranets.

 The need for true company-wide communication, available at a moment’s notice, is now a clear business requirement.
 In other words, the global pandemic made the need for a truly effective internal communication strategy more evident than ever before.

 Organizations that have remained dependent on traditional intranets to share company information have found themselves behind the eight ball.
-They simply aren't able to get critical information to their people.
+They just weren't able to get critical information to their people in a timely fashion.
 It was a bad time to finally realize that internal communication was business critical.

 If you fail to prepare, prepare to fail.

 The logical solution for many companies comes in the form of new mobile communication tools.
 Ones that operate either within or alongside a corporate intranet and are accessible on the personal devices of a remote workforce.

 Such modern, mobile intranets feature real-time communication capabilities such as push notifications.
 Push makes the immediate reception of important information possible anytime and anywhere.
-It also boosts employee app engagement by 88 percent, and 65 percent of users return to push-enabled apps.
+It also boosts employee app engagement by 88%, and 65% of users return to push-enabled apps.

 Modern intranets and employee apps are giving internal communications a better way to bring remote employees together.
 In doing so, they create experiences that build emotional connections between people and their work.